hotelmah/hotelmah/README.md

 ## Type of Applications 🪩
 - Business Automation and Integration Apps.

+## Development Style
-- Developed from the ground up, or modernizing/upgrading old Apps.
+- Developing brand new apps from the ground up, or modernizing/upgrading old Apps.

 ## Skills 🔆
 My best skills are: